EddyVerbruggen/cordova-plugin-native-keyboard/README.md

 A cross platform WhatsApp / Messenger / Slack -style keyboard even.
 For _your_ Cordova app.

-## Cool, but does it scale?
-Lol.. wut?

 ## OK, let me try this..
 Open a command prompt and do: